 Parameter Definition Name Specifies the name of the voicemail model switch.
 Description Specifies a short description of the switch.
 This optional entry typically describes where the switch is located or how it is used.
 For example, the switch description might indicate the wiring closet where the switch is located.
 Site Specifies the site where the switch is located.
 This is a read-only parameter.
 If you want to move the switch to another site, you must move all the associated users and trunks, delete the switch from the current site, and add the switch to the new site.
 IP address Specifies the IP address of the switch.
 If the DHCP server is running, click Find switches and use the resulting dialog box to select an IP address.
 This also adds the switch's MAC address in the MAC Address field.
 If the DHCP server is not running, you must manually enter the switch's IP address and MAC address.
 MAC address Specifies the MAC address of the switch.
 The MAC address is printed on the back panel of the switch.
 If the DHCP server is running and you clicked Find switches to select the IP address, the switch's MAC address has already been added in this field.
 If the DHCP server is not running, you must manually enter the switch's MAC address.
 Server to manage switch Specifies the server that manages the switch.
 Select the appropriate server from the drop-down list.
 Caller's emergency service identification (CESID) Specifies the phone number sent to the service provider when an emergency services number is dialed from a user extension.
-For more information, see Configuring a System for Emergency Calls on page 531.
+For more information, see Configuring a System for Emergency Calls on page 533.
 Use database on server Specifies the server that hosts the database you want to use for the switch.

 Parameter Definition Enable daily backup Select this check box to enable daily backup of voice mail and auto- attendant data.
-See Configuring Automatic Backup for a Switch on page 124for more information about this feature.
+See Configuring Automatic Backup for a Switch on page 126for more information about this feature.
 Start time Specifies the start time of the daily backup.
 The default start time is 2:00 AM.
-IP address Specifies the IP address of the FTP server to save the switch backup to.
+IP address For FTP server, enter the IP address of the FTP server to which the switch files must be backed up.
+For HTTPS server, enter the IP address of the HQ server to which the switch files must be backed up.
 FTP port Specifies the port number that the switch uses to communicate with the recipient FTP server.
 The default port number is 21.
-Directory Specifies the path to the file on the FTP server to which you want to back the switch up to.
+Directory For FTP server, enter the path to the file on the FTP server to which you want to back up the switch files.
+For HTTPS server, enter the path to the file on the HQ server to which you want to back up the switch files.
 Username Specifies the user name that the switch uses to access the FTP server for backup.
 Password Specifies the password that the switch uses to access the FTP server for backup.
-Enter the same password in both the Password field to verify.
-Note This option allows the user to add any additionalinformation.
+Enter the same password in both the Password fields to verify.